Omar-amrani1/SofEng/README.md

 >npm install mysql2

-Get the relevant repository or installer from "https://dev.mysql.com/doc/mysql-getting-started/en/"
+Get the relevant repository or installer from "https://dev.mysql.com/downloads/" (Refer to "https://dev.mysql.com/doc/mysql-getting-started/en/" to identify which one to use)

 Create 'hss_smart_rentals' database (empty)